-Waste disposed of in conventional waste disposal facilities.
-Some of these facilities have received waste with low quantities of radioactivity, approximately several becquerels per gramme (around 3,000 tonnes).
-Waste containing naturally occurring radioactive material (NORM) managed through on-site disposal.
+• Waste containing naturally occurring radioactive material (NORM) managed through on-site disposal.
 This is generated by the processing of raw materials that contain naturally occurring radionuclides but that are not used for their radioactive properties.
 It is largely comparable to VLLW (around 50 million tonnes).

-Residues resulting from the treatment of very slightly radioactive materials were used as backfill at La Pallice Port in La Rochelle.
+Residue from the treatment of materials that were very slightly radioactive was used as backfill at the La Pallice port in La Rochelle.

-Waste dumped at sea.
-Dumping radioactive waste at sea was a management solution considered safe by the international scientific community, as the dilution and assumed duration of isolation provided by the marine environment were deemed sufficient.
+- Defence disposal sites in French Polynesia: between 1966 and 1996, France carried out nuclear experiments in the South Pacific, in French Polynesia.
+The waste produced by these experiments and the dismantling of the associated facilities was disposed of in situ in wells or dumped in French territorial waters. - Waste dumped at sea: dumping radioactive waste at sea was a management solution considered safe by the international scientific community, as the dilution and assumed duration of isolation provided by the marine environment were deemed sufficient.
 As a result, between 1946 and 1993, several countries dumped radioactive waste at sea.
 Several thousands of tonnes of waste were dumped at sea by France between 1967 and 1982.
 Since 1993, dumping radioactive waste at sea is permanently prohibited.